CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab09-gettingstarted.md

 ## Explanation of Components

-1. **Azure Web Apps (App Service)**: This is the primary service used in the lab.
+1. **Azure Web Apps (App Service):** This is the primary service used in the lab.
 It enables you to deploy web applications in the Azure cloud without having to manage the underlying infrastructure.

-2. **Deployment Slots**: Deployment slots are a key feature of Azure Web Apps that allow you to deploy and test your application in different environments.
+2. **Deployment Slots:** Deployment slots are a key feature of Azure Web Apps that allow you to deploy and test your application in different environments.

-3. **Autoscaling**: Azure Web Apps can be configured to automatically scale up or scale down based on traffic demand.
+3. **Autoscaling:** Azure Web Apps can be configured to automatically scale up or scale down based on traffic demand.

 ## Exercise 2: Implement Azure Container Instances

-1. **Deploying Docker Containers on Azure**: In this lab, you learn how to deploy a Docker container using Azure Container Instances (ACI), which is a serverless container service.
+1. **Deploying Docker Containers on Azure:** In this lab, you learn how to deploy a Docker container using Azure Container Instances (ACI), which is a serverless container service.

-2. **Container Instance Management**: The lab covers how to configure and manage Azure Container Instances.
+2. **Container Instance Management:** The lab covers how to configure and manage Azure Container Instances.

-3. **Container Instance Monitoring and Functionality Review**: After deploying the container, you'll verify the deployment by checking the status of the container instance and ensuring that it is running properly.
+3. **Container Instance Monitoring and Functionality Review:** After deploying the container, you'll verify the deployment by checking the status of the container instance and ensuring that it is running properly.

 ## Architecture diagram